Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 If fighting from a poor position (such as in the dark, or while riding on a galloping horse), the attack is considered **impaired**, the attacker draws 1 extra card and must use the lower of two results.
 Impaired attacks *cannot* be cheated.

 ### Critical Damage
 Damage that reduces a target's HP below 0 carries over to GRT, reducing it until all damage has been dealt.
-They must make a 7 GRT contested action or take **critical damage**.
+They must make a 10 GRT save or take **critical damage**.

 Any PC that fails the GRT contested action suffers critical damage and is out of the fight.
 If their wounds are treated and they're able to rest, they will recover.
 If left untreated, they die within the hour.